anaghraj012/mood-based-music-/README.md

 ## 1. Project Overview

-This student-level Computer Vision project detects faces from an image or webcam, estimates facial emotion with DeepFace, maps the result to a broader mood, and recommends legally usable local music.
+This Computer Vision project detects faces from an image or webcam, estimates facial emotion with DeepFace, maps the result to a broader mood, and recommends legally usable local music.
 Webcam mode automatically plays a recommended track when the smoothed mood changes.
 Image-mode playback is optional through `--play`.
 The project preserves the original local Pygame playback workflow while adding a testable CLI architecture.

 ## 2. Problem Statement